bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >-
       Create a serverless backend for you apps, hardware or websites in minutes without having to learn anything.
-Take advantage of edge processing to speed up user interactions, manage massive data sets or comply with privacy laws.
+Take advantage of edge computing to speed up user interactions, manage massive data sets or comply with privacy laws.
     actions: